WohlSoft/Moondust-Devkit-Help/Configuration/StatusDialog.md

 />

 ## Change configuration
 You can work with other game configurations.
-To switch the game configutation you need open menu item: Tools -> Global configuration -> Change configuration...
+To switch the game configuration you need open menu item: Tools -> Global configuration -> Change configuration...
 After switch of configuration you need to restart editor to start work with new configuration.